 A silly acronym caught our attention, and we all jumped in to name the CTC.

-The strange look of the word "vacuum" led me to listing words with two U's; then there are words that begin and end with the same letter.
+The strange look of the word "vacuum" led me to listing words with two U's; then there are words that begin and end with the same letter; then there are AEIOU families, sets of five words which differ only in using A, E, I, O, or U in a particular vowel position.

 One day, all the trucks that said "Danger!
 Inflammable!" were repainted to say "Danger!
 Flammable!" and it got me thinking about autoantonyms and antiautonyms.
 A related idea is pairs of antagrams, that is, words of opposite meaning that can be formed from the same set of letters.

-Once, at the MIT Coop, I faced a paperback copy of Andy Warhol's "a", and thought I should begin the world's first collection of one letter book titles.
+Once I faced a paperback copy of Andy Warhol's "a", and thought I should begin the world's first collection of one letter book titles.
 Then I thought about numerical book titles and dated book titles.
-You might want to be appalled by The Oddest Book Titles.
-And then there's the minor letter swap puzzle.
+You might want to be appalled by The Oddest Book Titles or charmed by A Bouquet of Books.
+And then there's the minor letter swap puzzle, and the sampling of book titles that are not names, nouns, or phrases.

 You might want to explore the language known as Headline Pidgin or conventions of NPR radio articles that we consider in Taglines, the stereotypical jargon of "24", and Junk Phrases I'd prefer not to hear any more and By Definition, a catalog of the misuse of a phrase, as well as Cockney Rhyming Slang.